SeanHRN/krita-renpy-scripter/README.md

 KRS is designed to work in tandem with the [Krita Batch Exporter](https://github.com/GDQuest/krita-batch-exporter) plugin by[ GDQuest](https://www.gdquest.com/), for these reasons:
 - That plugin is officially included in Krita.
 - Batch exporting is a perfect fit for Ren'Py projects.
-- The metadata tag system has several applications that are useful for KRS's needs, detailed below in the [[#Tag System]] section.
+- The metadata tag system has several applications that are useful for KRS's needs, detailed below in the [Tag System](#tag-system) section.
+Optionally, you can have the two docker plugins grouped together as tabs, minimizing the space usage.

 ## The Two Components
 **Scripter**